Failure to Properly Treat Cauda Equina

 New Mexico Attorneys Representing Medical Malpractice Victims

 Cauda equina syndrome is a rare but serious condition that can cause significant harm if it is not addressed in a prompt manner.
 Thus, it is critical for people suffering from cauda equina syndrome not only to receive an accurate and timely diagnosis but also to undergo appropriate treatment as soon as possible.
 If a doctor neglects to provide proper treatment for a patient with cauda equina syndrome, the doctor may be held accountable for any harm that the patient suffers because of insufficient care.
 If you were diagnosed with cauda equina syndrome and subsequently sustained harm due to a failure to properly treat cauda equina, you should meet with an attorney to discuss your rights.
-At the Branch Law Firm, our skilled New Mexico medical malpractice lawyers are adept at aiding parties harmed by medical negligence in the pursuit of damages.
+At the Branch Law Firm, our Albuquerque medical malpractice lawyers are adept at aiding parties harmed by medical negligence in the pursuit of damages.

 Harm Caused by Improper Treatment of Cauda Equina Syndrome